Not pictured: The Guermantes Way by Proust and Destiny and Desire by Carlos Fuentes.

 NOTE: I wrote this in 2010 and posted it on open.salon.com.
 Thought I’d post it here, too.

-I was sitting in a dark Irish pub in Portsmouth the other night, dinner rush finished, the place emptying out, just a few people here and there hunched over their pints, while Celtic fusion music blasted from the high oaken beams.
+I was sitting in a dark Irish pub in Portsmouth the other night, the dinner rush past, the place emptying out, just a few people here and there hunched over their pints, while Celtic fusion music blasted from the high oaken beams.
 At the next table sat a spry little man with short gray hair and a trim goatee.
 He was shabbily dressed: faded dark cotton turtleneck, dungarees, running shoes.
 A large leather bag on his table disgorged a heap of papers, which he was steadily working his way through.
 He’d pull out an envelope, rip it open, read its contents, and scribble some notes in a battered spiral notebook.
 Rip, read, scribble.
 Repeat.
 He muttered as he worked.
 His face was weathered, but his eyes beamed with an impish delight.
 He smiled to himself between gulps of his Guinness.

 He chuckled to himself, tossed the paper aside, and sipped his stout.